United States Transportation Command: Components

+Navy

-Navy: Military Sealift Command (MSC), USTRANSCOM's sealift component, provides sea transportation worldwide for DoD in peace and wartime.
+Military Sealift Command (MSC), USTRANSCOM's sealift component, provides sea transportation worldwide for DoD in peace and wartime.
 Headquartered in Norfolk, Virginia.
 MSC uses a mixture of government-owned and commercial ships for three primary functions: surge sealift, principally used to move unit equipment from the United States to theaters of operations all over the world; prepositioned sealift, which comes under USTRANSCOM's command once the ships have been released into the common-user fleet; and sustainment sealift, the lifeline that keeps deployed forces continuously supplied.
 MSC assets include Fast Sealift and Ready Reserve Force ships.
 In addition, MSC charters and books space on commercial ships.

+Army

-Army: Military Surface Deployment and Distribution Command (SDDC), located at Scott Air Force Base, Illinois, is the commercial surface lift component and primary surface distribution manager for USTRANSCOM.
-SDDC provides global surface deployment command and control and distribution operations.
-SDDC has a presence in 24 water ports worldwide.
-In an average year, SDDC manages and directs the movement of 3.7 million measurement tons (4.2 million m³) of ocean cargo, 500,000 personal property moves, 600,000 domestic freight shipments, 72,000 privately owned vehicles and 518,000 passengers.
-SDDC assets include 10,000 containers and 1,350 railroad cars.
-Within the United States, the SDDC works with the Federal Highway Administration to designate the Strategic Highway Network.
+U.S. Army Transportation Command (ARTRANS), located at Scott Air Force Base, Illinois, is the commercial surface lift component and the primary surface distribution manager for USTRANSCOM.
+ARTRANS provides global surface deployment command and control and distribution operations.
+ARTRANS has a presence in 24 water ports worldwide.
+In an average year, ARTRANS manages and directs the movement of 3.7 million measurement tons (4.2 million m³) of ocean cargo, 500,000 personal property moves, 600,000 domestic freight shipments, 72,000 privately owned vehicles and 518,000 passengers.
+ARTRANS assets include 10,000 containers and 1,350 railroad cars.
+Within the United States, the ARTRANS works with the Federal Highway Administration to designate the Strategic Highway Network.

-Joint Operational Support Airlift Center (JOSAC) specializes in the airlift of senior defense officials within the continental United States.
+The Joint Operational Support Airlift Center (JOSAC) specializes in the airlift of senior defense officials within the continental United States.
 JOSAC is located at Scott Air Force Base, Illinois.

 Joint Enabling Capabilities Command (JECC) supervises quickly deployable planning, communications, and public affairs elements.
-JECC is located at Naval Station Norfolk, Virginia and is divided into three subordinate joint commands that provide capabilities across seven unique functional areas.
+JECC is located at Naval Station Norfolk, Virginia, and is divided into three subordinate joint commands that provide capabilities across seven unique functional areas.
 It aims to bring tailored, mission-specific forces to a joint force commander within hours of notification.
 The JECC subordinate joint commands are: